Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 ## Testing
 You can run a test on the server.
 You can find the test in the test/myExpressServerTest.js .
 Please start the server as described above and open a new terminal window.
-Please enter the following command in the terminal:
+Please enter the following command in the terminal from the project folder:
 ```
 npx mocha
 ```